Department of Justice is now the Department of Communities and Justice. Find out more >

 An affidavit is a written statement where the contents are sworn or affirmed to be true.
 Affidavits must be signed in front of a witness who is an "authorised person".
-An authorised person is usually a justice of the peace (JP), a solicitor or barrister.
+An authorised person includes a Justice of the Peace (JP), a solicitor or barrister.
 After witnessing your signature, the witness must also sign your affidavit.

 Affidavits are used in court as evidence.
 In some cases, if you make an affidavit you may not need to give evidence in person.
 In other cases you may still have to go to court to answer questions about the information in your affidavit.
 For a helpful tool to use when writing an affidavit, see Checklist: Writing affidavits.